moneytree/eslint-config/README.md

 If you find that your project needs slightly different rules, or if you introduce this configuration into an existing project that may break too many rules, you can override the configuration.
-Especially in the latter case, we would suggest leaving the rule in place, but turning it into a warning instead, so that you can gradually update your codebase and in the future turn that rule into an error again.
+Especially in the latter case, we would suggest leaving the rule in place, but turning it into a warning instead, so that you can gradually update your code base and in the future turn that rule into an error again.

 All rules are defined as a number or an array of which the first value is a number.
 That special first number is the level at which you want to apply the rule: